Karthikeyanhimself/Minimalistic-Portfolio/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-If you’d like to add new features or fix bugs, feel free to fork and submit a PR.
+If you’d like to add new features or develop this further or fix bugs, feel free to fork and submit a PR.

 ---